oracle/coherence-go-client/README.md

 <img src=https://oracle.github.io/coherence/assets/images/logo-red.png width="30%"><img>

-The Coherence Go Client allows Go applications to act as cache clients to a Coherence Cluster using Google's gRPC framework for the network transport.
+The Coherence Go Client allows Go applications to act as cache clients to a Coherence Cluster using gRPC for the network transport.

 #### Features